 CCEW Illustrated Poem Contest

-As part of Chemists Celebrate Earth Week (CCEW) each year, ACS sponsors an illustrated poem contest for K-12 students.
+Each year, as part of Chemists Celebrate Earth Week (CCEW), ACS sponsors an illustrated poem contest for K-12 students.
 Participating ACS local sections invite area students to compete.

 How to Enter

 All illustrated poems must first be judged at the local level in order to be considered for the national contest.
 Local CCEW Coordinators should carry out contests and judge the entries within their local sections.
 These local first-place winners can then advance to the national contest.
 Please contact your local section’s CCEW Coordinator for local contest deadlines and submission information.
 A sample flyer and entry form is provided for local promotion.

 Local winners advance to the national contest for a chance to win cash prizes.
 ACS will award $300 to first-place and $150 to second-place national contest winners in each grade category!

 - All poems must be no more than 40 words, and in one of the following styles to be considered: Haiku, Limerick, Ode, ABC poem, Free verse, End rhyme, Blank verse.